turingschool/front-end-curriculum/lessons/module-1/event-bubbling-and-delegation.md

 In ***event delegation***, we take advantage of the fact that events bubble in the event loops by setting an event listener on one parent.
 This event listener analyzes bubbled events to find a match in its child elements.

+Event delegation is one of the most helpful patterns for DOM events.
+It simplifies things and can save memory since there is no need to add many handlers.

+The algorithim:
+ 1. Put a single handler on a container
+ 2. In the handler - check the source element using `event.target`
+ 3. If the event happened inside an element that interests us, then handle the event

 ```js
 document.querySelector('body').addEventListener('click', function(event) {
   if (event.target.tagName.toLowerCase() === 'li') {